 Find out everything you need to know on how to look after an orange tree.
 From citrus leaf drop causes to how often you should water and feed your tree you’ll find everything in our orange tree care guide.

-How to Look After an Orange Tree
+How to Care for an Orange Tree in the UK

 Orange Tree Quick Facts:

 - Hardiness: Not Hardy.
 Will need protection when temperatures drop below 10°C for most varieties.

 - Height and spread: approx 6ft maximum

 Orange trees aren’t originally native to the UK and were cultivated in China thousands of years ago.
 Now, oranges can be grown all over the world including Europe and North America.
 As the fruits are suited to warmer climates it is important to stop any exposure to frost or low temperatures below 10°C as this will cause damage to the plant.

 The best way to grow orange varieties in the UK is to keep them in pots.
 This means they can be put outside in the summer from around June to September when it’s nice and warm but can easily be moved inside when the cool weather rolls around.
 Citrus trees prefer sunny, sheltered spots when they’re outside and bright, airy spaces indoors away from any central heating, conservatories and greenhouses are perfect.

 If you have never attempted to grow citrus before, orange trees require year round warmth, so can be a little trickier.
 Calamondin, in particular, will only tolerate winter temperatures of 13°C.